Daniel Gale Sotheby's International Realty leverages Yext to help mobile consumers find their dream homes

 Eventually, it became obvious to Evans that Yext was the solution he needed.
 "I see the value now in so many different ways.
 To me, as a CTO, so much value of technology is noise and is temporary.
 With Yext, I see a long term play.
 The online world is getting more and more ‘cloudy.’
 Yext is innovative and ahead of the market.
 It dawned on us that we needed Yext in order to take over our listings."

 These were all solid indications that Daniel Gale Sotheby’s went with the right platform, certainly, but the Yext customer service team is what resoundingly validated Evans’ decision.
 "That was a shock in a way.
-I have expressed this before.
 We work with many, many, many vendors and Yext’s customer service and overall experience is far better than anything I have ever experienced in so many ways.
 They are very knowledgeable, responsive, kind, and friendly and not just in the initial sales process," he remarks.

 "So often we will get pitched," continues Evans, "and responsiveness goes through the floor as soon as we sign.
 It was the opposite here.
 As soon as we signed, the responsiveness level only went up.
 Everyone was incredibly open and solutions-orientated.
-Here’s the perfect example: for Yext Listings, we decided to integrate our listings feed through an API to Yext.
-This meant creating an interface to the pages, because our feed is 20,000 listings and there was all this logic behind it.
-The Yext team had to create the logic ‘Display only Daniel Gale houses from this date to this time’ and so on and so forth.
+For Yext Listings, we decided to integrate our listings feed through an API to Yext.
+This meant an interface to the pages had to be created — because our feed has 20,000 listings — and there was all this logic behind it.
+The Yext team had to create the logic ‘Only display Daniel Gale houses from this date to this time’ and so on and so forth.
 That was a big project and they nailed it.
-They were very open to it, even though it was not in the original scope.
+They were very open to it even though it was not in the original scope.
 They didn’t deprioritise it for later.
 That was eye-opening in every way.
-And the people were amazing.
+And the people were awesome.
 Everybody.
 Super nice, super friendly, super talented."

 Evans is bullish on helping Daniel Gale Sotheby’s ride this wave of location-driven customer engagement.
 "Everyone talks about the Uberfication of everything," he smiles.
 "That mindset will lead to the Uberfication of real estate.
 When consumers want to engage on that level, which is a very intimate level, their intent to buy is much higher.
 They are more open to that form of communication.
 In a short period of time technology in this manner will change the way consumers search for real estate dramatically."